Posted on 16 Comments

 8.4V Capable: Yes

-Above we just described a high-end of the Chaservo lineup.
-Now, let’s check what it has to offer for the larger audience.
+Now, let’s check what it has to offer for the general market.

-This servo, unlike the previous one, is working in a wide voltage range which makes it applicable to more types of gliders and radio gear combinations.
+Unlike the previous one, DS06 is working at 3.3V-8.4V, which makes it applicable to more types of gliders and radio gear combinations.

-The servo offers a lower price point as well as the plastic casing, which is a little thicker, compared to LV06.
+The servo offers a lower price tag and a plastic casing, which is a little thicker compared to LV06.

-The servo has good centering and speed which improves with higher voltage though.
+The servo has good centering and speed, which improves with higher voltage.

 However, the size of it is still very tiny which will make it a perfect fit for any DLG or other small glider on the market.

-DS06 comes with standard mounting tabs only, unlike LV06 and HV06 which have different mounting versions.
+Chaservo DS06 comes with standard mounting tabs only, unlike LV06 and HV06, which have different mounting versions.

-However, there are wing mounting adapters in the package, and since the case is plastic, you can easily cut the tabs if you don’t need those.
+However, there are wing mounting adapters in the package, and since the case is plastic, you can easily cut the tabs if you don’t need them.

 Hitec HS-40 [Analog]